Mazagão Velho: Festival of São Tiago

-The Festival of São Tiago is held annually between 16 to 28 July, and re-enacts the war between the Moors and the Christians.
+The Festival of São Tiago is held annually between 16 and 28 July, and re-enacts the war between the Moors and the Christians.
 The festival starts in church with a public mass, afterwards the party and re-enactment of the battle spreads throughout the village.
 The festival attracted a crowd of 50,000 people in 2017.
 In 2020, the festival was cancelled for the first time in history due to the COVID-19 pandemic, and a documentary about the festival was aired on television instead.

 Transport

 Mazagão Velho can be reached by the AP-010 road from Santana and Macapá.